eflgilbert/bootcamps/Javascript/README.md

-Notes for a LinkedIn course: https://www.linkedin.com/learning/javascript-essential-training-3 This will become an annotated README at the end of the course.
+Notes for a LinkedIn course: https://www.linkedin.com/learning/javascript-essential-training-3
+<br>This will become an annotated README at the end of the course.

-# ~~Javascript Essential Training Notes~~
+# Javascript Essential Training Notes

 Introduction